snipercup/CataX/.project-management/current-prd/tasks-prd-item-crafting-expansion.md

 ## Tasks
 - [ ] 1.0 Review existing items and design three new crafting combinations
   - [ ] 1.1 Inspect `Mods/Dimensionfall/Items/Items.json` to understand current categories
-  - [ ] 1.2 Draft three new items mixing existing materials or introducing new ones
+  - [ ] 1.2 Draft three new items in line with the game theme.
-  - [ ] 1.3 Outline craft recipes and usage notes for each item
 - [ ] 2.0 Create JSON definitions for the new items
   - [ ] 2.1 Update `Mods/Dimensionfall/Items/Items.json` with the new item definitions
 - [ ] 3.0 Use placeholder textures for the new items